The Grandeur Of #FillUpFNBStadium and what it means for the African Child

 4 December 2017 MUSIC

 By Zuko Komisa

 The concept of changing perception is one that many artists dream of, tapping into an alternate reality where anything is possible.
-What happened this past Saturday at FNB stadium was nothing short of amazing, 68 000 South Africans supporting a dream, a movement, an ideal world where we rally behind our artists.
-The second highest ticket sales behind world-renowned U2, Refiloe ‘Cassper Nyovest’ Phoolo inspired many South Africans to believe in their dreams and keep pushing the boundaries to what is possible.
+What happened this past Saturday at FNB stadium was nothing short of amazing, 68 000 South African supporting a dream, a movement, an ideal world where we rally behind our artists.
+Refiloe ‘Cassper Nyovest’ Phoolo inspired many South Africans to believe in their dreams and keep pushing the boundaries to what is possible.

 With the whole country, we saw a dream of filling the biggest stadium in Africa, from conception to its fruition.
 The night was an incredible eye-opener for many artists and has shifted the music industry forever.